 A gambler might credit a winning streak to a "lucky rabbit's foot" or to sitting in a certain chair, rather than to skill or to the law of averages.

-An airline passenger might believe that it is a medal of St Christopher (traditional patron saint of travellers) that keeps him safe in the air, rather than the fact that airplanes statistically crash very rarely.
+An airline passenger might believe that it is a medal of St Christopher (traditional patron saint of travelers) that keeps him safe in the air, rather than the fact that airplanes statistically crash very rarely.

 Superstition is also used to refer to folkloric belief systems, usually as juxtaposed to another religion's idea of the spiritual world, or as juxtaposed to science.